ETA (separatist group): Activity

 With its attacks against what they considered "enemies of the Basque people", ETA killed over 820 people since 1968, including more than 340 civilians.
 It maimed hundreds more and kidnapped dozens.
 ETA was opposed to Lemóniz Nuclear Power Plant.

 Its ability to inflict violence had declined steadily since the group was at its strongest during the late 1970s and 1980 (when it killed 92 people in a single year).
 After decreasing peaks in the fatal casualties in 1987 and 1991, 2000 was the last year when ETA killed more than 20 in a single year.
 After 2002, the yearly number of ETA's fatal casualties was reduced to single digits.

 Similarly, over the 1990s and, especially, during the 2000s, fluid cooperation between the French and Spanish police, state-of-the-art tracking devices and techniques and, apparently, police infiltration allowed increasingly repeating blows to ETA's leadership and structure (between May 2008 and April 2009 no less than four consecutive "military chiefs" were arrested).

 ETA operated mainly in Spain, particularly in the Basque Country, Navarre, and (to a lesser degree) Madrid, Barcelona, and the tourist areas of the Spanish Mediterranean coast.
 To date, about 65% of ETA's killings were committed in the Basque Country, followed by Madrid with roughly 15%.
 Navarre and Catalonia also registered significant numbers.
 ETA cooperated with the Catalan nationalist movement, which had its own far-left separatist organization that based itself off ETA – Terra Lliure; Terra Lliure was ultimately less successful and also avoided violent actions – excluding deaths amongst its members, Terra Lliure only had a single, accidental victim.

 Actions in France usually consisted of assaults on arsenals or military industries to steal weapons or explosives; these were usually stored in large quantities in hide-outs located in the French Basque Country rather than Spain.
 The French judge Laurence Le Vert was threatened by ETA and a plot arguably aiming to assassinate her was unveiled.
 Only very rarely have ETA members engaged in shootings with the French Gendarmerie.
 This often occurred mainly when members of the group were confronted at checkpoints.

 Despite this, on 1 December 2007 ETA killed two Spanish Civil Guards on counter-terrorist surveillance duties in Capbreton, Landes, France.
 This was its first killing after it ended its 2006 declaration of "permanent ceasefire" and the first killing committed by ETA in France of a Spanish police agent since 1976, when they kidnapped and assassinated two Spanish inspectors in Hendaye.

 Financing

 In 2007, police reports pointed out that, after the serious blows suffered by ETA and its political counterparts during the 2000s, its budget would have been adjusted to €2,000,000 annually.

-Although ETA used robbery as a means of financing its activities in its early days, it was accused both of arms trafficking and of benefiting economically from its political counterpart Batasuna.
-Extortion was ETA's main source of funds.
+Although ETA used robbery as a means of financing its activities in its early days, extortion represented ETA's main source of funds from the 1970s onwards, while it has also been accused both of arms trafficking and of embezzling funds from schools run by its political counterpart, Batasuna.